 Increases in available computational power now allow high-resolution simulations of flow over complex terrain, but the appropriate numerical and physical parameters required by such simulations are not generally known.
 The influence of parameterizations such as those used for turbulence, soil moisture, solar radiation, surface roughness, the configuration of initial conditions, lateral boundary conditions, and the choice of numerical grids is highly situation dependent.
 Simulations are generally performed with "the best available" information and datasets.
 This paper investigates the steps necessary to achieve accurate large-eddy simulations of flow in highly complex terrain.
-Specifically, we examine the flow and temperature fields in the Riviera Valley, located in the Alps in southern Switzerland.
-The simulation results are verified through comparisons to surface and radiosonde observations in the Riviera Valley, obtained during the Mesoscale Alpine Programme (MAP) Riviera Project (Rotach et al. 2004).
+We specifically examine the flow and temperature fields in the Riviera Valley, located in the Alps in southern Switzerland.
+The simulation results are verified through comparisons with surface and radiosonde observations in the Riviera Valley, obtained during the Mesoscale Alpine Programme (MAP)-Riviera project (Rotach et al. 2004).
 We also evaluate the model sensitivity to changes in parameterizations such as those listed above.
-The boundary layer processes in our simulated valley are described in Part II of this work (Weigel et al. 2005), which includes comparisons to aircraft flight data, descriptions of along-valley wind transitions and secondary cross-valley circulations, and a heat budget analysis.
+The boundary layer processes in our simulated valley are described in Weigel et al. (2006, hereinafter Part II), which includes comparisons with aircraft flight data, descriptions of along-valley wind transitions and secondary cross-valley circulations, and a heat budget analysis.